 Non-Participating Whole Life Insurance

-With a non-participating, or non-par, whole life insurance policy, the offering insurance carrier assumes all of the future performance risk.
+Contrast a participating policy with non-participating life insurance, or “non-par” whole life insurance policy, the offering insurance carrier assumes all of the future performance risk.
 This means that if the cost of future claims has been underestimated by the insurer, the company will make up the difference.

 The opposite is true, too, in that if the future claims’ cost has been overestimated, the insurer may retain the difference.
 Non-participating life insurance policies do not pay dividends.